: Jonathon Chandler

 Winter brings a new round of outdoor fun to Central Oregon, and there’s something to enjoy for all ages, abilities and experience levels.
 Always wanted to explore the snow-covered forest or cast a line in a trout-filled river?
 In sun and snow, Central Oregon has winter adventures for everyone.
+Before you head out, be sure to check weather and road conditions, and review some helpful winter safety tips

 1. Tackle Forested Trails on Snowshoes

 Snow doesn’t need to slow you down, even in alpine areas where it typically lingers into June.
 Strap on some lightweight shoes and you’re suddenly in all-wheel-drive, tromping atop snow-covered trails rather than sinking into them.
 Mt.
 Bachelor is a great place to give it a try.
-US Forest Service naturalists lead free 90-minute tours on weekends from the ski area’s West Village base, where you’ll learn about the geology and ecology of the forest around you.
+U.S. Forest Service naturalists lead free 90-minute tours on weekends from the ski area’s West Village base, where you’ll learn about the geology and ecology of the forest around you.
 Snowshoes are provided and ages 10 and older are welcome to join.

 2. Get Hooked on Winter Fly-Fishing